abhiuday3141/Chicago_crime_rate_analysis/README.md

 # Chicago_crime_rate_analysis

 ## About the Project
-In This Project I have analysed the chicago crime data set from 2005-2007 and 2012-2017 Through data analysis and exploration I have analysed various stuff about the city of Chicago and the crime-rate there
+In This Project I have analysed the chicago crime data set from 2005-2007 and 2012-2017 Dataset link:https://data.cityofchicago.org/Public-Safety/Crimes-2020/qzdf-xmn8
+Through data analysis and exploration I have analysed various stuff about the city of Chicago and the crime-rate there

 ## Library Used